vpaksh/vpaksh.github.io/_posts/2018-06-12-pos-1-about-some-random-politics.md

 ---
-layout: post
+title: PM Modi will soon be jailed over Rafale deal
-title:  "PM Modi will soon be jailed over Rafale deal"
+image: https://bit.ly/2TiY1ao
 author: VPaksh
-image: https://bit.ly/2TiY1ao
+layout: post
 ---

 PM Modi will soon be jailed over Rafale deal, claims former Karnataka CM Siddaramaiah VPaksh.in
 The Congress has been attacking Modi government for refusing to furnish details of the Rafale deal.